-In this article, healthcare expert, Stacy Donnelly discusses nursing home neglect.
+In this article, the healthcare experts discuss nursing home neglect.
 The purpose of this article is to define neglect and its key components, explain the responsibility for a facility to investigate neglect once it has been reported, and to provide insight on how these investigations are approached from a forensic standpoint.

 Investigating Nursing Home Neglect